 Honed by years of professional practice, Get In Tune provides an innovative, curriculum-based music therapy that teaches clients how to use music to access a higher level of emotional processing.
 Our complementary methods, developed through intensive training in addiction recovery evidence-based practices and including concepts utilized in CBT and DBT, uniquely position clients to become more successful on their road to mental well-being.

 Why Music Therapy – Isn’t Using Music Enough?

 For clients in mental health treatment, music as a coping skill is often a gateway for isolation.
 The song becomes their point of connection while shutting everyone else out.
 And while there is a potential for a positive effect in that moment, a lack of processing beyond that point means that the problem returns when the music stops.

 How We Are Different

 There are many different ways that music can heal.
 While offerings such as sound healing and music writing/playing groups provide healing sensations and connection, only music therapy combines the use of music, creativity, and evidence-based practices facilitated by a therapist specifically trained to use music for clinical purposes.
 With music therapy, clients learn tools that can be utilized throughout their lives, beyond the experience they have in the moment.

 DID YOU KNOW THAT MUSIC CAN ACTUALLY CAUSE HARM IF NOT PRESENTED CORRECTLY?

-All of Get In Tune's music therapists must pass certification or be in the process of becoming certified with our addiction specialization training before working within an addiction treatment facility.
-Before hiring, we highly recommend asking a prospective music therapist if s/he has been specifically trained to work in addiction therapy.
+Before hiring, we highly recommend asking a prospective music therapist if they have been specifically trained to work in mental health and/or addiction therapy.

 Our wonderful clients inspire us everyday.
 Although we need to protect their identity, here are some of the great things they’ve said about Get In Tune Music Therapy sessions.